 Don’t be a millennial who lives at home

-There are many benefits to living at home: you don’t have to cook, worry about rent or do your own laundry.
+There are many benefits to living at home: you don’t have to cook, worry about London rent prices or do your own laundry.
 Even if you do contribute to bills and food, your living costs are dramatically reduced, which means you can save a good chunk of your salary each month.
 Not to mention that your mum can no longer complain about why you don’t call her more often; you’re in the kitchen having breakfast with her every morning!

 According to the Office of National Statistics (ONS), 26% of young people aged between 20 – 34 lived at home in 2017, compared to just 19% in 1998.
 With more and more millennials moving back home, why is there such an increase?